SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 If you've written concurrent or multithreaded code, conflicting access to memory might be a familiar problem.
 However,
-the conflicting access discussed here
+the conflicting access discussed here can happen on a single thread and
-*doesn't* involve concurrent or multithreaded code.
+*doesn't* necessarily involve concurrent or multithreaded code.
-It instead involves overlapping accesses which will be discussed in the section below.

-..
-XXX Last sentence is unclear.
-Missing connective tissue?
-   You can get conflicting access in mulithreaded code;
-   you can also get conflicting access in just a single thread.
+Conflicting access can happen on a single thread when a memory access spans more than one line of code.

-You can think of conflicting access to memory as being like writing a shopping list on a piece of paper.
+You can think of this multiline memory access as similar to writing up a budget on a piece of paper.
 Adding items to the list is a two-step process:
 First you add the items' names and prices, and then you update your total budget.

-..
-XXX Not really a shopping list... more of a party budget.

 ..
 XXX Need to introduce before/during/after